scalan/scalan.github.io/idioms.md

 This implicit conversion wraps each `Rep` typed variable with [dynamic proxy](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html) object using the generic method `proxyOps`.
-This means that the `dot` method of proxy is actually called and this call is intercepted by dynamic proxy invocation handler.
-Inside InvocationHandler we have all the data: receiver, method and args array in order to create `MethodCall` nodes.
+This means that the `dot` method of proxy is actually called and this call is intercepted by dynamic proxy `InvocationHandler`.
+Inside `InvocationHandler` we have all the data in order to create `MethodCall` node: receiver, method and args array.
+Created node is added to the graph and associated with a fresh symbol, this symbol is retured as the result of the method call.

 <a name="Idiom10"></a>
 ### Idiom 10: Reified Types